 The certificate shall indicate a key usage of cRLSign (6) in the Key Usage Extension if the certificate credentials are used to sign a CRL hosted by the STI-SCA.

-Delegate intermediate and end entity certificates shall comply with the SHAKEN intermediate and end entity certificate requirements defined in ATIS-1000080 [Ref 2] with the following exceptions:
+Delegate intermediate and end-entity certificates shall comply with the SHAKEN intermediate and end-entity certificate requirements defined in ATIS-1000080 [Ref 2] with the following exceptions:

 A delegate end-entity certificate shall not contain a CRL Distribution Points extension if the issued certificate is short-lived.